American Oak

 Is American Oak a good timber for furniture?

 Yes.
 American Oak (typically American White Oak) is widely used for quality furniture, flooring and cabinetry.
-It offers a good balance of strength, stability and attractive grain, making it an excellent choice for long-lasting indoor furniture.
+It offers an excellent balance of strength, stability and attractive grain, making it a reliable choice for long-lasting indoor furniture.

 What does American Oak timber look like?

-American Oak is usually pale straw to light golden-brown in colour, with a straight, even grain and medium texture.
-On certain cuts, you can see fine ray fleck that gives a classic “oak” look often associated with premium European and North American furniture
+American Oak is usually pale straw to light golden-brown in colour, with a straight, well-defined grain and medium texture.
+In certain cuts, subtle ray flecks may appear, creating the classic oak figure often associated with premium North American and European furniture.

 Does American Oak change colour over time?

-Like most natural timbers, American Oak will gently deepen and warm over time, especially in areas with natural light.
-It typically shifts from very pale straw to a slightly warmer light–medium tone.
-Regular care and avoiding harsh, uneven sunlight help it age evenly.
+Like most natural timbers, American Oak will gently deepen and warm in colour over time, especially in areas exposed to natural light.
+It typically shifts from pale straw tones to a slightly richer light-to-medium golden colour.
+Regular care and avoiding harsh, uneven sunlight help it age more evenly.

 Is American Oak sustainable?